Boises-Finest-DAO/Boises-Finest-DAO.github.io/projects/InvestmentDAO.md

     1. General Votes - This type of ballot can be used as a cache all for any type of organizational policies or off-chain actons.
     2. Create Fund - This type of ballot is used to vote on the create of a new investment fund and trading bot.
     3. Disolve Fund - This type of ballot is used to vote on selling all assets in a fund and returning the funds to the respective DAO members.

+## Status

+We are currently developing the smart conctract for DAO Governance as well as the iOS App.
+As majority of the world operates from their phones, we have decided to not build a website management portal at this time.
+However, if you are interested in helping port the iOS app to Android, please reach out to us at help@boisesfinest.com.

+## Current Issues

+1. FCL-Swift needs updates - FCL-Swift currently does not support account proofs which are needed to properly secure access to the backend and access the trading bots.
+The FCL-Swift project has received a bounty from the Flow Development Fund and it is expected to be fully compliant with standard FCL by the end of the year.
+    * Until this is resolved we will not be able to move beyond a private beta phase as we must tightly control who has access to the backend.
+2. V1 of the Governance Contract will not support adding additional funds to investment funds.
+There are some complexities that need to be be worked out between the bot platform's current inabbility to save state between reboots and tracking contributions/evaluation in the smart contract.